mementum/backtrader/docs/introduction.rst

 Introduction
 ############

-Backtrader is Python based backtesting platform for developing home cooked indicators and trading strategies.
+Backtrader is a Python based backtesting platform for developing home cooked indicators and trading strategies.

 Features:

-  - Bar by Bar (next) operation or batch mode (once) operation
+  - Bar by Bar (next) operation or batch mode (runonce) operation
   - Indicators and the addition of any custom end-user developed one
   - Strategies
   - Data Feeds from Online Sources or CSV Files (other forms could be